MileHacker Logo

 Connectivity & Language

 • Internet & Wi-Fi: Widely available in hotels, cafes, and restaurants.
 Quality is not consistent.
-Internet cafes are common.
+Internet eateries are common.
 For a specific connection, a portable Wi-Fi device like Solis Wi-Fi can be useful.

 • Language Barriers: Spanish is the official language.
 Many locals do not speak English.
-Learning basic phrases With Rosetta Stone greatly improves interactions.
-Using Google translate without internet Spanish pack is of great worth.
+Picking up some simple phrases With Rosetta Stone greatly improves interactions.
+Using Google translate without internet Spanish pack is valuable.

 Spanish Phrases